Prelude to the Second Battle of Rappahannock Station

 Lee Strikes Back

 The tables quickly turned, however, when Washington officials ordered Meade’s 11th and 12th Corps to Tennessee after the Confederate victory at the Battle of Chickamauga (September 19–20, 1863).
 With the size of Meade’s army also depleted, Lee responded by crossing the Rappahannock River and launching an offensive aimed at Meade’s right flank.
 Lee’s offensive was short-lived, however.
-After suffering a defeat at the Battle of Bristoe Station on October 14, 1863, Lee withdrew his army south of the Rappahannock River and to establish a defensive line as he prepared to go into winter quarters.
+After suffering a defeat at the Battle of Bristoe Station on October 14, 1863, Lee withdrew his army south of the Rappahannock River and established a defensive line as he prepared to go into winter quarters.

-Rebels Protect Bridge at Rappahannock Station
+Confederates Protect Bridge at Rappahannock Station

 In anticipation of a spring offensive aimed at driving the Army of the Potomac out of Northern Virginia, Lee left one pontoon bridge across the river at Rappahannock Station intact.
 To protect the bridge, Lee ordered the construction of a bridgehead on the north bank of the river, complete with earthworks and trenches.
 Artillery batteries on both sides of the river protected the bridgehead.
 Lee charged Major General Jubal A. Early’s Division of Lieutenant General Richard S. Ewell’s Second Corps with protecting the bridgehead.
 Early manned the position with some of his finest troops, Brigadier General Harry T. Hays’s Louisiana brigade, known as the Louisiana Tigers.